-In conversation this week, I had one of those ‘Aha’ moments, when suddenly so many things fitted into place.
+In a conversation this week, I had one of those ‘Aha’ moments, when suddenly so many things started to fit into place.

 At a recent event on being asked that lovely question, “So, what do you do?”
 I replied, “I am The Listener”.
-In silence she looked at me.
-I continued, looking her fully in the eyes, “When was the last time you felt really heard?”
+In silence, she looked at me.
+I continued, looking her full in the eyes, “When was the last time you felt really heard?”
 I knew that my question had been heard, but was not sure if it had landed.

 We cannot do other things and listen at the same time.
 Our children, of all ages and until they or we die, need us to listen to them.
 Listening is right up there with food and air.
 And love.
 Actually, it is love.
 “More Time to Think” by Nancy Kline